project-lv/penal-codes/src/Chapter_3.md

 Except where negligence is specified, property crimes require intentional or knowing conduct.

 **§303.
 Classification.**
-Penalties depend on the value of property involved, degree of damage, and method of commission.
+Penalties depend on the value of the property involved, the degree of damage, and the method of commission.

 ---